Jo Whiley

-Johanne Whiley-Morton (born 4 July 1965), better known by her professional name Jo Whiley, is an English radio DJ and television presenter.
-She was the host of the long-running weekday later weekend Jo Whiley Show on BBC Radio 1.
-She currently presents her weekday evening Radio 2 show.
+Johanne Whiley-Morton (born 4 July 1965), better known professionally as Jo Whiley, is an English radio DJ and television presenter.
+She was the host of the long-running Jo Whiley Show on BBC Radio 1 and has since been presenting her weekday evening show on Radio 2.
+She is also the main presenter for the BBC's Glastonbury Festival coverage.